-- 3.2.3 The House envisages that a number of individuals may be appointed as Visitors within a diocese so as to ensure that adequate time and energy is available for the task.
+- 3.2.1 Each mission initiative supported and authorised by a Bishop's Mission Order is required to have a designated Visitor. - 3.2.2 The Visitor will share in the function of mission accompaniment (see paras 3.2.8 12 below) (though normally providing one element in a portfolio of support).
+The Visitor also has the responsibility under the Measure of exercising oversight on behalf of the Bishop and of reporting back to the Bishop.
+In addition, the Visitor has a responsibility both to the community and to the minister(s) in respect of oversight. - 3.2.3 The House of Bishops envisages that a number of individuals may be appointed as Visitors within a diocese so as to ensure that adequate time and energy is available for the task.
 The Visitor may be ordained or lay and should be appointed by the Bishop following consultation with the mission initiative.
 Where there are a number of Visitors in a diocese, it will be appropriate that they should meet together and with the Bishop from time to time to review their role and responsibilities. - 3.2.4 The detailed provisions of the Measure regarding the Visitor's role are set out in Parts 5.3 and 6.1 below.
-The Visitor should in any event have substantive contact with the initiative and its leader(s) at least twice a year and should report formally to the Bishop at least every eighteen months or more frequently if circumstances require this. - 3.2.5 What is disclosed to the Visitor by the community and its leader(s) should be regarded as being held within normal ministerial confidence save that the Visitor must be able to discuss any aspect of the life of the initiative with the Bishop according to his or her own judgment. - 3.2.6 Good practice in reporting should be followed in that any written report made by the Visitor to the Bishop should normally be shown to the leader(s) of the initiative in advance with an opportunity for correction of error or comment. - 3.2.7 As indicated in Part 6 below, the Visitor will have a key role in determining the course of the initiative at the time at which the Bishop's Mission Order is reviewed.
+The Visitor should in any event have substantive contact with the initiative and its leader(s) at least twice a year and should report formally to the Bishop at least every eighteen months or more frequently if circumstances require this. - 3.2.5 What is disclosed to the Visitor by the community and its leader(s) should be regarded as being held within normal ministerial confidence save that the Visitor must be able to discuss any aspect of the life of the initiative with the Bishop according to his or her own judgment. - 3.2.6 Good practice in reporting should be followed in that any written report made by the Visitor to the Bishop should normally be shown to the leader(s) of the initiative in advance with an opportunity for correction of error or comment.

+3.2.7 As indicated in Part 6 below, the Visitor will have a key role in determining the course of the initiative at the time at which the Bishop's Mission Order is reviewed.